JLarky/rad-event-listener/README.md

 );
 ```

 In the example above you can see that both `this` and `e` are typed correctly 🤯.
+More on `rad` in the next section.

 ## More on why